CAAbishek/CALL_BIN/README.md

-CALLBIN (B-Gas From Waste)
+# 🔋CALLBIN
+B-Gas From Waste

-An innovative IoT-based system that converts organic waste into clean biogas, offering a sustainable alternative to LPG.
-Built with smart automation and real-time monitoring to support eco-friendly energy solutions.
+An IoT-based smart system that converts organic waste into clean biogas, offering a sustainable alternative to LPG through controlled automation.

-🔍 Overview
+## 🔍 Overview

-This project focuses on sustainable energy generation by leveraging controlled anaerobic digestion.
-Organic kitchen waste is broken down in a smart bioreactor to produce methane-rich gas.
+This project promotes renewable energy by automating the anaerobic digestion process.
+It uses sensors and microcontrollers to monitor gas levels and control bioreactor functions in real-time.

-🚀 Features
+## 🚀 Features

-Automatic waste processing and gas flow control
+- Automated waste input and gas control

-Real-time monitoring using gas sensors
+- Real-time monitoring using gas sensors

-Eco-friendly and scalable design for rural and urban areas
+- Environment-friendly and scalable setup

-🛠 Tech Stack
+## 🛠 Tech Stack

-Arduino
+- Arduino

-Embedded C
+- Embedded C

-Gas Sensors
+- Gas Sensors

-Solenoid Valves
+- Solenoid Valves

-PVC Bioreactor Design
+- PVC Bioreactor Design

-🌱 Impact
+## 🌱 Impact

-This project promotes renewable energy practices and can significantly reduce dependence on LPG cylinders in low-resource communities.
+Reduces dependency on LPG cylinders and offers a renewable energy solution for rural communities, households, and institutions.

+## 📸 Demo (Optional)
+_Add image or GIF of system working here if available._

+## 📂 Folder Structure (Optional)